sazzadhrz/Bangla-OCR/readme.md

 - Adam

 ## Usage
-Download the dataset from the provided link and unzip the "*raw*" folder in the current directory.
-Create a file named "img" and run
+Download the dataset from the provided link and unzip the "*raw*" file in the current directory and run
 > ```python generator.py```

 Finally, run the notebook.